 According to the second edition of Essential Oil Safety by Robert Tisserand and Rodney Young, using a 2% essential oil dilution is generally considered a safe guideline for essential oils on adults.

 To be able to measure the rate of dilution of essential oils, we basically measure how many drops of essential oil to add in 100 drops of carrier oil.

 For example, 1% dilution means 1 drop of essential oil to be diluted in 100 drops of carrier oil.

-100 drops of carrier oil equals 5ml or 1 teaspoon of the liquid.
+100 drops of carrier oil are equal to 5ml or 1 teaspoon of liquid.

 In the dilution chart below you can see the ratios for 0.25%, 0.5%, 1%, 2%.

 Dilutions above 2% are considered suitable for topical application for only short-term use and only under the supervision of someone well educated in essential oils and aromatherapy.